create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFInt32 [in, out] **cryptoSystem** 0 <small>[0,65535]</small>

 Indicates type of crypto system being used, even if the encryption equipment is not keyed.
-Value 0 for No Encryption Device, higher enumerations values correspond to other specific equipment..
+Value 0 for No Encryption Device, higher enumerations values correspond to other specific equipment.

 ### SFInt32 [in, out] **entityID** 0 <small>[0,65535]</small>

-*entityID* unique ID for entity within that application.
+EntityID unique ID for entity within that application.

 ### SFInt32 [in, out] **frequency**

-Transmission frequency in Hz.
-If the radio is in frequency hopping mode, this field may be set to the center of the frequency hopping band currently in use, or to some other appropriate value.
+Transmission *frequency* in Hz.
+If the radio is in *frequency* hopping mode, this field may be set to the center of the *frequency* hopping band currently in use, or to some other appropriate value.

 ### SFInt32 [in, out] **inputSource** 0 <small>[0,255]</small>